Quick Answers for U.S. Taxpayers with Canadian Funds

 Fix: The clean move was to sell or restructure before becoming a U.S. tax resident.
 If you entered the U.S. system while still holding the assets, your first-year election choice is critical.
 Full Case Study: New U.S. Resident PFIC Reporting ↗

-- 🔗 What Should You Do If You Discover a PFIC?
+- 🔗 What to Do After Discovering a PFIC

-- 🔗 PFIC Foreign Exchange (FX) Translation Rules
+- 🔗 PFIC Foreign Exchange Translation Rules for CAD and USD

 - 🔗 Standardized Form 8621 Line 16a Statement